"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 - lithium, a medicine used to treat some types of depression

-- aspirin or other medicines called non-steriodal anti-inflammatory drugs (NSAIDs)
+- aspirin or other medicines called nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen

 Know the medicines you take.
 Keep a list of your medicines and show it to your doctor or pharmacist when you get a new medicine.